-Every year The Parade Company puts on a spectacular fireworks show, along the Detroit Riverfront.
-I have never ventured downtown to see it in person, however, I always thought that it would be something I would eventually want to attend.
-It is by far the biggest firework display in Metro Detroit and I have been to my share of fireworks in past years.
+Every year The Parade Company puts on quite the fireworks show along the Detroit Riverfront.
+I have never ventured downtown to see it in person; however, I've always thought it would be something I would eventually want to see live.
+It’s by far the largest firework display in Metro Detroit and I have been to my share of fireworks in past years.

 R.J.
 King, editor of DBusiness magazine, has become more than just someone I met through business.
 He has become a friend of mine, someone I find truly interesting and genuinely kind at heart.
-He shares a passion for the city of Detroit and the business owners and leaders who want more for our city than the stigma that sometimes portrays more shadows than light.
-He also knows that I have been battling cancer and that I will be undergoing a bone marrow transplant soon.
-In hearing that I have always wanted to see the Detroit fireworks, he took it upon himself to tell an employee and friend, Nick (who is a warrior and survivor of a bone marrow transplant himself), to connect with a wonderful lady at the Parade Company, Valerie.
-She invited me to the sold out V.I.P.
+He shares a passion for the city of Detroit and the business owners and leaders who want more for our City than the stigma it sometimes receives.
+He also knows that I have been battling cancer and will be undergoing a bone marrow transplant soon.
+In hearing that I’ve always wanted to see the Detroit fireworks, he took it upon himself to tell an employee and friend, Nick (a warrior and survivor of a bone marrow transplant, himself), to connect with a wonderful lady at the Parade Company, Valerie.
+She invited me to the sold out, V.I.P.
 Rooftop Party downtown without hesitation.
 She is a gem.

-So there I was, best seat in the "house," to watch the 55th Ford Fireworks.
-I remember watching it on TV, year after year, but let me tell you, NOTHING compares to seeing this grand showcase of lights in person.
+I found myself in the best seat in the "house," to watch the 55th Ford Fireworks.
+I remember watching it on T.V. year after year, but let me tell you, NOTHING compares to seeing this grand showcase of lights in person.
 As I watched explosion after explosion set off to a perfectly selected soundtrack, I kept telling myself, "Remember this, Tara!"
 Moments like that are what makes my heart happy.
-I am glad it was dark and the night had set in, because I am certain that I had a cheesy, perma-grin on my face during the entire 20 minutes of the show.
+I am glad that it was dark and the night had set in, because I am certain that I had a cheesy, perma-grin on my face during the entire 20 minutes of the show.

 I love living life, not just existing in it.
 I love going to events, meeting new people, and filing away memories to treasure for the long haul.
-It is truly times like this that make life worth living, worth fighting for.
-Again, I have to say, I am so blessed to know so many fantastic people who make things like attending a wonderful V.I.P. event possible, before I go to Karmanos Cancer Center.
-Thank you R.J., Valerie, Nick, and everyone who made this experience possible for me.
+It is times like this that make life worth living, worth fighting for.
+Again, I have to say, I am so blessed to know so many fantastic people who make things like attending a wonderful V.I.P. event, possible before I go to Karmanos Cancer Center.
+Thank you R.J., Valerie, Nick, and everyone who made the evening possible.
 You are now a part of future smiles at Karmanos, as I will surely look back and remember the 55th Ford Fireworks with some of the most amazing people in my life.